 AeroMod and Sequencing Batch Reactors (SBR) are two examples of mechanical plant options for lagoon replacement.
 Both systems utilize the activated biosolids process to treat wastewater.

-Currently under construction, the Pleasantville Wastewater Treatment Plant is an example of Sequencing Batch Reactor use to achieve NPDES permit effluent limits while expanding plant capacity to accommodate increased influent flow.
+The Atkins Wastewater Treatment Plant is an example of an AeroMod system used to achieve NPDES permit effluent limits, while expanding plant capacity to accommodate the increased influent flow.